poyrazus/jira-commit-acceptance/README.md

 - I used java 8, thus you need java 8 to build and run this project (Infact, just a single line uses java 8 which have *String.join* method in it).
 - To use no-dependency at all, I didn't use any REST client and aldo didn't use a JSON object handler (made String operations instead).
 It may be modified to use a REST client and also a JSON object handler.
 - It also makes a Basic authentication.
 Thus, passwords may be visible through the network.
+- Because I had problem during git push and it reset all my local files, I recovered from Eclipse local history.
+Thus, there may be some mistakes in the code (it compiles, I checked :))